ycyaw66/emnets-24fall/README.md

 如果终端出现以下信息，容器即安装成功，可正常运行。

 > Hello from Docker!
+>
 > This message shows that your installation appears to be working correctly.
 > To generate this message, Docker took the following steps:
 > The Docker client contacted the Docker daemon.
 > The Docker daemon pulled the "hello-world" image from the Docker Hub.
 > The Docker daemon created a new container from that image which runs the
 > The Docker daemon streamed that output to the Docker client, which sent it
-> To try something more ambitious, you can run an Ubuntu container with:
+> To try something more ambitious, you can run an Ubuntu container with:2024
 > \$ docker run -it ubuntu bash
 > Share images, automate workflows, and more with a free Docker ID:
 > https://hub.docker.com/